erininabox/unlocking-communities-front-end/README.md

 Local community leaders and warehouse managers can log into the application from their tablets, view the inventory they currently have in stock, for both water-filtration systems and clean-burning stoves, as well as enter important contract information which has previously been obtained via paper contract by a community entrepreneur.
 Allowing for digital inventory management and digitization of paper contracts is important for community warehouse flow and advancement of the organization's mission.

+This application is part of a decoupled full stack app.
+The back-end repository can be found [here](https://github.com/sarahpicard/unlocking-communities-back-end)

 ## Wireframes and Prototyping 🖼
 ### [Figma](https://www.figma.com/file/TcQKwAcDOBVqmGn9T9D7LX/Unlocking-Communities-Mobile?node-id=511%3A5622)